mylinuxforwork/dotfiles-installer/README.md

 bash -c "$(curl -s https://raw.githubusercontent.com/mylinuxforwork/dotfiles-installer/master/setup.sh)"

 ```
+> [!IMPORTANT]
+> The Dotfiles Installer requires a Desktop Environment (Gnome, KDE Plasma, etc.) or a Window Manager (Hyprland, Qtile, etc.).
+On a minimal system, please install e.g. Hyprland and a terminal first and then execute the installation command in your terminal.

 After the installation you can start the app from your application launcher or with: